apache/doris/docs/zh-CN/extending-doris/audit-plugin.md

-    cpu_time_ms bigint comment "Total scan cpu time in millisecond of this query", sql_hash varchar(48) comment "Hash value for this query", peak_memory_bytes bigint comment "Peak memory bytes used on all backends of this query", stmt varchar(5000) comment "The original statement, trimed if longer than 5000 bytes" ) engine=OLAP duplicate key(query_id, time, client_ip) partition by range(time) ()
+    cpu_time_ms bigint comment "Total scan cpu time in millisecond of this query", sql_hash varchar(48) comment "Hash value for this query", peak_memory_bytes bigint comment "Peak memory bytes used on all backends of this query", stmt string comment "The original statement, trimed if longer than 2G " ) engine=OLAP duplicate key(query_id, time, client_ip) partition by range(time) ()